About Me

 Constraining the primordial and matter power spectrum

 Measurements of the microwave sky provide a window into the earliest moments of the cosmos.
-We used data from ACT which operated from 2007 to 2022 and offers the tightest constraints on the cosmic microwave background (CMB) to date.
-I determined constraints on the primordial power spectrum using new data from the ACT Data Release 6 (DR6) as well as Planck legacy data, baryon acoustic oscillation data from DESI Year-1, and CMB lensing data from both ACT and Planck.
-While the concordance cosmology Lambda Cold Dark Matter (LCDM) model is a good fit to our data, the ACT data allow us to study models beyond this standard picture.
-In order to explore a broader range of deviations from the simple power-law primordial adiabatic power spectrum than those captured solely by the running of the scalar spectral index, we consider a more model-independent approach.
+Using data from ACT, which operated from 2007 to 2022, we offered the tightest constraints on the CMB to date.
+I determined constraints on the primordial power spectrum using new data from the ACT Data Release 6 (DR6), as well as Planck legacy data, baryon acoustic oscillation data from DESI Year-1, and CMB lensing data from both ACT and Planck.
+While the concordance cosmology Lambda Cold Dark Matter (\( \Lambda \mathrm{CDM} \)) model is a good fit to our data, the ACT data allow us to study models beyond this standard picture.
+In order to explore a broader range of deviations from the simple power-law primordial adiabatic power spectrum than those captured solely by constraining the running of the scalar spectral index, we consider a more model-independent approach.
 We reconstruct the primordial power spectrum of curvature scalar perturbations for 30 \(k\) bins from \(k = 10^{-4} - 0.43 ~\mathrm{Mpc^{-1}}\), and constrain the amplitude per bin.
 Given the degeneracy between the primordial power and the optical depth (often described in terms of the \({A_s-\tau}\) degeneracy), we sample the value of \(e^{-2\tau}P_{\mathcal{R}}(k_{i})\) for each \(i^{\rm th}\) bin.
 We find that the constraints from our combined analysis with all listed data sets are improved over the Planck-alone measurements wherever ACT data are included (for \(\ell \gtrsim 850\)).
-I map this measurement onto the linear matter power spectrum and compare with other measurements from the Dark Energy Survey (DES), the Sloan Digital Sky Survey (SDSS), the extended Baryon Oscillation Spectroscopic Survey (eBOSS), and the Hubble Space Telescope (HST) measurements of the UV galaxy luminosity function (UV LF).
-These results can be seen in the ACT DR6 extended models paper here.
+I mapped this measurement onto the linear matter power spectrum and compared with other measurements from the Dark Energy Survey (DES), the Sloan Digital Sky Survey (SDSS), the extended Baryon Oscillation Spectroscopic Survey (eBOSS), and the Hubble Space Telescope (HST) measurements of the UV galaxy luminosity function (UV LF).
+These results can be seen in the ACT DR6 extended models paper here!

 SGWB from low-scale inflation